-Current international collaborative research projects include:
+Current and recently completed international collaborative research projects include:

 > The Power of Legality

 coordinators: Nikolas Rajkovic, Tanja Aalberts and Thomas Gammeltoft-Hansen

 This project analyses the simultaneous disruption of political and legal categories that used to form the basis of international order, in connection to an increasingly intimate relationship between law and politics, and between International Law and International Relations as disciplines.
 It does so by, first, examining the notion of 'legality' as a central, yet constantly contested concept in international society.
 By analysing practices of legality in a globalizing world, this project seeks to move beyond traditional assumptions of the epistemological separation of the political and legal domain to an understanding of how these domains are (re)produced in struggles over the boundaries of international law.
 Secondly, the project takes these reflections on changing boundaries to question formal conventions of knowledge production and disciplinarity which have been guiding "international" thought, research and teaching.